-this is the must read guide on interview questions to ask venues during site visits
+this is the must-read guide on interview questions to ask venues at site visits

 Average Read Time: 6 minutes 20 seconds

-The Top Interview Questions Before Booking a Venue:
+(12) Interview Questions to Ask Before Booking a Venue:

 — A Brief Introduction